Welcome to Travis Credit Union

 - In order to verify the existence or condition of your account for a third party, such as a credit bureau.

-- In order to comply with government agencies or court orders.
+- In order to comply with requirements imposed by government agencies, legal requirements, or court orders.

 - If you give us your written permission.